 user interface construct in a Grafana panel with the query itself.
 In this case,

-In the modified query below, we will use the
+In the modified query below, use the

 to set the